davidantonasensio/Events-CRM-BackEnd/README.md

 # Microposts

-- Events CRM APP to control customers in the Event business, oriented spetialy on the wedding industry
+- Events CRM Back-End APP to control customers in the Event business, oriented specially on the wedding industry
+- Back-End developed with Node.js

 ## Quick Start